Skip to main content

 I'm looking after Entrepreneurship and Innovation Management Course in the Department of Strategy, Marketing, and Innovation and also lecture relevant modules.
 I am also a researcher in Small Business Research Centre.
-Before joining Kingston University, I worked as a Fire Engineer on projects related to the safety evaluation of steel structures and as an entrepreneur in the retail industry.

 I received my PhD in Entrepreneurship from the University of Essex.
 I hold a Master of Research from the University of Liverpool, and the MBA in Marketing and Finance from Hanken School of Economics.
 I am also a Fellow Member of the Higher Education Academy.